gskril/ens-api/README.md

 - email

 It works with ENS names and Ethereum addresses, but is slightly faster with ENS names.

-This is probably not the fastest way to fetch the records of an ENS name, but certainly the easiest that I've come across.

 ## Deploy your own